zihadulislam99/zihadulislam99/README.md

 ### 🔹 Face Recognizer System

-A professional real‑time face detection and recognition system built with **Python and OpenCV**, using Haar Cascade for detection and LBPH for recognition.
-Suitable for security, attendance, and research purposes.
+Real-time face detection and recognition system using **Python + OpenCV**, suitable for security, attendance, and research applications.

 ### 🔹 Face Dataset Generator

-An automated webcam‑based system to collect and store face image datasets for machine learning training.
+Automated webcam-based system for collecting and preparing image datasets for machine learning.

+*(More projects coming soon…)*

+---

+## 🤝 Collaboration & Hiring

+I am open to **hiring or collaborating** with motivated people:

+* Python developers
+* AI/ML engineers
+* Computer vision enthusiasts
+* Frontend/backend contributors

+**If you are interested, reach out via GitHub or email.**

 ---